 While you're a patient in the hospital, your care will be coordinated by the Hospitalist.
 Through an established protocol, the Hospitalist will communicate regularly with your PCP to ensure that your PCP is informed of your progress as well as any changes or concerns.
 Your PCP is welcome to visit you in the hospital at any time.
 A Hospitalist at Mt.
 Ascutney Hospital is on duty during the day, every day of the week.
 Night time hours are handled by the doctor on call.

 Our Hospitalist Team

-Dr. Palmer is joined by fellow Hospitalists: Dr. Alden Hall, Dr. Herbert Ip, Dr. Joseph Perras, Dr. Bilal Rizvi and Judy Ross, ARNP.
+Dr. Ip is joined by fellow Hospitalists: Dr. Alden Hall, Dr. William Palmer, Dr. Joseph Perras, Dr. Bilal Rizvi and Judy Ross, ARNP.

 If you are a provider interested in joining our Hospitalist program, please contact Jean Martaniuk.